AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 As a best practice, make sure the asset folders are synched Dynamic Media, then apply the presets you want.

-If necessary, you can reprocess assets in a folder that already has an existing batch set preset that you later changed.
-Two such scenarios include the following:
+You may find it necessary to reprocess assets in a folder if you experience either of the following two scenarios:

 * You want to run a batch set preset on an existing asset folder that already has assets uploaded to it.
 * You later edit an existing batch set preset that was previously applied to a folder of assets.